will-0/willhalfpenny.me/docs/index.markdown

 ## What field am I interested in?

 As above, I'm currently interested in how we can acquire, represent, transform and use data.
 I discuss these topics in my [blog posts](/blog).
 However, I've previously explored several areas, and have worked on brain-machine interfaces, machine learning and observational research.
-I'm also interested in startups, having helped found (Synapcard)[https://chromewebstore.google.com/detail/synapcard/cimngaoenacpjfodphiokngpleelamei?hl=en-GB&pli=1] and [Finomics](https://finomics.app).
+I'm also interested in startups, having helped found [Synapcard](https://chromewebstore.google.com/detail/synapcard/cimngaoenacpjfodphiokngpleelamei?hl=en-GB&pli=1) and [Finomics](https://finomics.app).

 ## What am I currently working on?

-My current main focus is a startup project called [Finomics](https://finomics.app), an assistant for healthcare workers.
-I'm building this with [Laz Ranasinghe](https://www.linkedin.com/in/lasith-ranasinghe/).
+My current main focus is a startup project called [Finomics](https://finomics.app), a platform to demystify pay for NHS workers.

 ## How can I get in touch?